How to Find Out What WordPress Theme & Plugins a Site Uses: Complete Detection Guide

 Ever stumbled upon a WordPress website that caught your eye and wondered, “How did they create that?”
 You’re not alone.
 As a WordPress enthusiast who’s spent countless hours customizing client sites, I’ve often found myself admiring other websites and wanting to peek behind the curtain to see what theme and plugins they’re using.

-Whether you’re researching competition, gathering inspiration for your next project, or simply satisfying your curiosity, knowing how to identify WordPress themes and plugins can be invaluable.
+Whether you’re researching competition, gathering inspiration for your next project, or simply satisfying your curiosity, knowing how to find out what WordPress theme a site is using and which plugins power its functionality can be invaluable.
 The good news?
 You don’t need to be a coding wizard to figure this out, though having some technical know-how certainly helps.

 What many people don’t realize is that WordPress sites leave breadcrumbs that can reveal their underlying structure.
 Some of these clues are hiding in plain sight, while others require a bit more detective work to uncover.
 I remember spending hours trying to figure out what theme a particular travel blog was using, only to discover later there was a much simpler way to find out!